Last Updated on

 Your fork should be relatively long (a little over a foot at least) with tines that curve slightly, either outward, upward, or both.
 This helps it grips onto whatever you’re lifting, and reduces the chance that the tines bend or let whatever you’re jabbing them into slide off.

 Your tongs need to be comfortable, tight (but not too tight, maybe an inch or so of natural gap), and have fairly slim handles for easy use.
+If you are specifically looking for quality grilling tongs, you can find this page useful.

 All of the above should be made of a good quality stainless steel, with a layer of wood, rubber, or some other comfort grip handle on it optional, but nice to have.